THE LIVING HISTORY OF ILLINOIS AND CHICAGO® COMMUNITY.

 Fantastic comprehensive writing and excellent photographs on Indian Boundary Park, Dr. Gale!
 I have been walking the grounds, enjoying the pond, trees and birds since 1979.
 I started taking my children there in 1982, and now my grandchildren enjoy it!
 It is my sanctuary in the city!
 Thank you!
 S.M.D.

 The Digital Research Library of Illinois History Journal.™ was established on November 6, 2016.
-The Journal boasts over 5 MILLION readers of over 1,650 of my Illinois, Chicago, and Abraham Lincoln articles.
+The Journal boasts over 5.5 Million readers of over 1,800 of my Illinois, Chicago, and Abraham Lincoln articles.
 Select from hundreds of antique, Illinois-related history books, documents and papers in searchable PDF format.

 Visit "Gale's Lincoln Library.'
 Enjoy my research of 140 Defunct Illinois Amusement Parks with over 1,500 photographs, images, maps, and advertisements.
 My Journal allows anybody to add their comments anonymously if preferred, which adds to the article's topic for everybody.

 The group hosts Junior and Senior High School (6th-12th grades) history and social studies classes with their teachers and educators.
-They use the subject matter for lesson plans and in preparation for Illinois' History Day and Chicago's Metro History Fair student projects.
-We've been told that
+The subject matter is used to create lesson plans.

-The group is moderated and censored to keep our student body (13 years old+) safe with a stringent set of published posting and commenting policies.
+The group is moderated and censored to keep our student body (13+ years old) safe with a stringent set of posting and commenting policies.
 The group is focused on Illinois history and is rated [PG-13].
 We have over 52K history-loving and respectful members.

 Abraham Lincoln Forum™